choncj/choncj.github.io/README.md

 <p align="center">
 	The Project is currently still in development.
+Visit at <a href="https://choncj.github.io">choncj.github.io</a>
 </p>